noahromo/personal-portfolio/README.md

 # **Boisterous Baboons Portfolio Site**

-This portfolio website allows users to learn more about the members of Boisterous Baboons, such as about each member's education, work experience, projects, skills, hobbies, and travel experiences.
+Our team's portfolio website allows users to learn more about the members of Boisterous Baboons, such as about each member's education, work experience, projects, skills, hobbies, and travel experiences.

 ## Our Stack